 Whether you’re just starting out or looking to “reinvent” your grocery store’s email marketing strategy, these are the steps you need to follow to craft an effective email strategy.

 1. Select an Established Email Service Provider (ESP)

 The first step you need to take to lay solid foundations for your grocery store email marketing strategy is to choose an email marketing service that offers all the features you’ll need down the line.

 An email service provider (ESP) is a marketing platform that allows you to design and send email campaigns to your subscribers.
 Moreover, it can segment your email list, automate repetitive tasks as well as personalize your messages.

 Consequently, the ESP you choose will be your “trustworthy” partner that accompanies you in achieving all your marketing efforts.

-The market is now saturated with various email marketing software that are more than capable of delivering on their promises and bring more customers as well as revenue to your business.
+The market is now saturated with various email marketing software that is more than capable of delivering on their promises and bringing more customers as well as revenue to your business.

 However, finding the right one among the crowd is tedious and time-consuming.